Weiti is an extraordinary conservation setting with access through hundreds of hectares of green spaces and native forest.

 ENVIRONMENT & CONSENTING

 The Weiti development has been the subject of a significant and rigorous consenting process.
 These consents have a large number of environmental and conservation conditions that the development must comply with and deliver on.
-This includes a wide range of erosion and sediment control aspects.
+This includes a wide range of planting, erosion and sediment control aspects.

 We are committed to the highest environmental and conservation standards.
 Weiti has a beautiful natural environment and our goal is to protect and enhance this further.
 We wish for more New Zealanders and visitors to share and experience its great beauty.